Universiteit Leiden

 Steps to take

-We can only apply for your student residence permit once you have met your admission conditions.
-These will include:
+We can only apply for your student residence permit once you have met your admission conditions for a full-time* study programme.

 Where to find your conditions